gkatev/sizeof/README.md

-sizeof helps quickly checking the size of C datatypes on your machine.\
+sizeof helps with quickly checking the size of C datatypes on your machine.\
 More types to be added as time goes on.
 Supports bash autocomplete for most types.

 Installation: sudo make install\